-s you will take to mitigate the financial impact to your farming operation, pulation, debt restructuring, liquidating savings, off-farm employment.
-If note that beside the activity.
+, , , u will take to mitigate the financial impact to your farming operation ation, debt restructuring, liquidating savings, off-farm employment.
+I e that beside the activity.

-List the specific steps you will take now and if the processors, transporters, feed mill, etc. re is a disease emergency with your customers and suppliers, e.g.
+List the specific steps you will take now and if there is processors, transporters, feed mill, etc. a disease emergency with your customers and suppliers, e.g.

 Other actions:

 Date Prepared: Initials of person completing:

 Date Updated: Initials of person updating:

 Date Updated: Initials of person updating:

 Date Updated: Initials of person updating: